Aliases for YWHAB Gene

 GeneCards Summary for YWHAB Gene

 YWHAB (Tyrosine 3-Monooxygenase/Tryptophan 5-Monooxygenase Activation Protein Beta) is a Protein Coding gene.
-Diseases associated with YWHAB include creutzfeldt-jakob disease and gerstmann-straussler disease.
-Among its related pathways are Cell cycle and Epstein-Barr virus infection.
+Diseases associated with YWHAB include Creutzfeldt-Jakob Disease and Gerstmann-Straussler Disease.
+Among its related pathways are Negative regulation of MAPK pathway and Cell Cycle Checkpoints.
 GO annotations related to this gene include enzyme binding and protein complex binding.
 An important paralog of this gene is YWHAZ.

 UniProtKB/Swiss-Prot for YWHAB Gene